GrybasTV/gg_zones/README.md

 ![paveikslas](https://github.com/GrybasTV/gg_zones/assets/118368718/4f3f41c7-2a88-4a61-8ceb-b7fb4894886f)
-# RedM Zones
+GG Zones

-This resource allows you to create multiple blip zones in RedM, with configurable locations and attributes.
+Overview

-## Features
+GG Zones is a configuration script for creating and managing blip zones in RedM.
+This script allows you to define specific zones on the map, each with its own properties like location, radius, and blip ID.

-- Create multiple blip zones with configurable coordinates, radius, and blip ID.
+Features

-Usage
+    Custom Blip Zones: Define multiple zones with specific coordinates, radius, and blip types.

-    Start your RedM server.
+    Dynamic Blip Creation: Automatically creates blips on the map based on the configuration.
-    The blips defined in Config.lua will automatically appear in the specified locations.
+    Zone Colors: Utilize various blip colors and types to represent different zones.
-    Blips are also removed when the resource is stopped.
+    Resource Management: Automatically removes blips when the resource is stopped.

 Contributing

-If you have suggestions or improvements, feel free to create a pull request or open an issue.
+Contributions are welcome!
+Please fork this repository, make your changes, and submit a pull request.
 License

 This project is licensed under the MIT License.
+See the LICENSE file for details.